 Reading isn’t a natural-born skill so our brains don’t always want to do it.
 But, you can trick the brain into absorbing textual information better by combining it with other sensory experiences.
 Incorporate prominent images and reduce text to evolve the reading experience of your school newsletter.
 Don’t expect your readers will force themselves to read a static text-heavy document, make it as easy as possible on the eyes with contextualized imagery.

-A lot of schools waste time creating content that no one is actually interested in.
+A lot of schools waste time creating content that no one has real interest in.
 Usually, this is due to a lack of insights into how their audience is engaging with their newsletter.

-Without knowing what people are reading (and what they’re not), you could be spending valuable time writing sections that virtually no one will read.
+Without knowing what people are reading (and what they’re not), you could spend valuable time writing sections no one reads.
 If you were able to see how long people were reading each section, you might discover that what you think your readers are most interested in doesn’t match up to reality.

 But how can you get access to this information?
-Short of tracking down each individual reader and timing them as they read, you’re going to need data analytics software.
-Most software will only be able to tell you whether someone opened or downloaded your newsletter, but there are more sophisticated tools out there (including Turtl), which allow you to measure reads and reading times by chapter.
+Instead of tracking down each individual reader and timing them as they read, find a data analytics software.
+Most software will only be able to tell you whether someone opened or downloaded your newsletter.
+Even so, there are more sophisticated tools out there (including Turtl), which allow you to measure reads and reading times by chapter.

 This gives you invaluable insight.
-If people are skipping over or bouncing quickly from one chapter, you know for the next newsletter to either replace it with something else or tweak it to see if it performs better.
-Likewise, if you have a section that gets high reads and/or longer read times, you can see if that section can be built on or replicated for future issues.
+If people are bouncing past a chapter, you know for the next newsletter to replace it with something else.
+Perhaps tweak it to see if it performs better.
+Likewise, you may have a section that gets high reads and/or longer read times.
+Maybe see if that section can be built on or replicated for future issues.

-When your newsletter is visually designed for the reading brain and your content is tailored to what your audience actually wants to read, your newsletter is optimally positioned to capture readers.
-You can’t force people to read something, but you can make it as easy, natural, and enjoyable as possible for them to do so.
+You can’t force people to read something.
+But you can make it as easy, natural, and enjoyable as possible for them to do so.

 Subscribe to one or both of our newsletters